jsw08/signcontrol/README.md

 --zone name="param1=0,param2=0"
 ```

-- `x:` The X coordinate to start the zone, required.
+- `x`: The X coordinate to start the zone, required.

-- `y:` The Y coordinate to start the zone, required.
+- `y`: The Y coordinate to start the zone, required.

-- `width:` The zone width, required.
+- `width`: The zone width, required.

-- `height:` The zone height, required.
+- `height`: The zone height, required.

-- `scroll_speed:` The speed of scrolling text in the zone.
+- `scroll_speed`: The speed of scrolling text in the zone.
 The default is
   `SCROLL_MED`, but can also be `SCROLL_SLOW` or `SCROLL_FAST`.

-- `pause_duration:` The duration in milliseconds of any pause sequences in the
+- `pause_duration`: The duration in milliseconds of any pause sequences in the
   message text.

-- `volume:` The volume of beeps, notes, alarms, and other noises.
+- `volume`: The volume of beeps, notes, alarms, and other noises.
 Valid range is
   0 (off) to 8 (deadly).
 Default is 4.

-- `default_font:` The default font.
+- `default_font`: The default font.
 See 'Available Fonts'

-- `default_color:` The default color.
+- `default_color`: The default color.
 Can be `COLOR_RED`, `COLOR_GREEN`, or
   `COLOR_YELLOW`.
 The default is red.

-- `initial_text:` The text initially displayed in the zone.
+- `initial_text`: The text initially displayed in the zone.
 This is just "." by
   default.